vmware-automation/solutions-import-beta/ADFS-Service-1.0.0.xml.md

 ### Next Steps
 1.In the ADFS Service, you need to ensure that you have configured the **adfsinstaller** content property to point to the location of your adfs installer.This file can be obtained as a Microsoft download from thier site http://www.microsoft.com/en-in/download/details.aspx?id=10909&hash=VrATgGfA8ZnXqoooj1Xqtr0uVhlPvHeSKKlmgVKbg7rsytvNjndrF%2fzelBesONw7N6%2fiUvPD9Ps0k3ds6sR8jw%3d%3d

-2.In the ADFS Service, **usercert**  is the  User Certificate in  *.pfx  format and usercertpb  is the User Certificate in *.p7b format.

-For Self Signed Certificates user need to export the certificate as *.pfx only.
-In case of the certificate signed by certification authority user need to export the certificate in *.pfx and .p7b format to include intermediate certificates.
+2.In the ADFS Service, **usercert**  is the  User Certificate in  *.pfx  format and usercertpb  is the User Certificate in *.p7b format.User need to export the certificate in *.pfx and .p7b format to include intermediate certificates.

-Steps to export in *.pfx format
-a.
-Open Server Manager, Click on Roles.
+Steps to export in *.pfx format a.Open Server Manager, Click on Roles.

-b.
-On IIS Manager, click Server Certificates.
-c.
-Select the certificate and click on export.
-d.
-Browse and select location to export and type for export as *.pfx.
-Enter password and click Ok.
-e.
-User needs to enter the location and the password for the same in the export dialog.
+b.On IIS Manager, click Server Certificates. c.Select the certificate and click on export. d.Browse and select location to export and type for export as *.pfx.
+Enter password and click Ok. e.User needs to enter the location and the password for the same in the export dialog. f.Certificate gets exported.
-f.
-Certificate gets exported.

 Steps to export in *.p7b format
 a.
 Open Management Console.
 Go to Start, type MMC and enter.